Pershing Drive–Arlington Boulevard Line

-The Pershing Drive–Arlington Boulevard Line, designated as Route F62, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Dunn Loring station of the Orange Line of the Washington Metroand Rosslyn station of the Orange, Blue, and Silver lines of the Washington Metro.
+The Pershing Drive–Arlington Boulevard Line, designated as Route F62, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Dunn Loring station of the Orange Line of the Washington Metro and Rosslyn station of the Orange, Blue, and Silver lines of the Washington Metro.
 This line provides service within the neighborhoods of Dunn Loring, Merrifield, West Falls Church, Seven Corners, Arlington Forest, Lyon Park and Rosslyn in Fairfax and Arlington counties.
-Alongside the neighborhoods, it also brought service through the marketplace, businesses, and offices within the counties.
+Alongside the neighborhoods, it also brings service through the marketplace, businesses, and offices within the counties.

 Route description and service

 The F62 operates from Four Mile Run Division on various schedules.
 The F62 runs daily through the neighborhoods in Fairfax and Arlington County, with weekend trips alternating between Dunn Loring station and Seven Corners Transit Center.